ricardoper/slim4-skeleton/README.md

 ## Handlers

-You can override the following Handlers in a clean way (`/app/Handlers`):
+You can override the following Handlers in a cleaning way (`/app/Handlers`):
 - *ErrorHandler* (default locatedl in `/app/Handlers/ErrorHandler`)
 - *ShutdownHandler* (default locatedl in `/app/Handlers/ShutdownHandler`)